hyena/blood-money/README.md

     unicode in auction owner names. `utf8_lossy()` conversion doesn't seem to strip enough.
 Until I fix this, stick with `rustc_serialize` since it seems more permissive.
+  - The threading model is presently fairly serial and could be improved such that it was hurt less by stragglers or one buggy realm.

 Things that we might get to if this became more serious:
   - Currently does not respect changes in realm lists.
     Requires a restart to handle those changes.